 - It offers familiar Ubuntu-based graphical installer during permanent installation.

-This lightweight Linux distro for those who does not want to compromise with their favorite software but want to use less resource hog distro for the old machine.
+This lightweight Linux distro for those who do not want to compromise with their favorite software but want to use less resource hog distro for the old machine.
 Lubuntu is basically designed for old netbooks and computer with LXDE desktop environment which is focused on being fast and energy efficient.

 - Perfect lightweight Linux distro for netbooks and older machines.

-- Comes with a set of important software and tools like office, internet, multimedia, graphics apps, and some useful tools and utilities.
+- Comes with a set of important software and tools like office, the internet, multimedia, graphics apps, and some useful tools and utilities.

 - It offers less resource intensive software and best alternative whenever possible.